Talks & Workshops

 Hybrid Apps - The Whys and Hows

-I gave this talk in 2014, on how Apple's vision of 3rd party iOS apps went from Safari-based experiences to the native apps we have today, due to the launch of the App Store.
-We also did a case study on how, and why, a popular Swedish brand decided to replace their native apps with custom-made, hybrid apps that wrapped their new responsive web site.
+I gave this talk at CocoaHeads Stockholm in 2014, on how Apple's vision of 3rd party iOS apps went from Safari-based web apps to the native apps we have today, and when hybrid apps make sense.